 Proptosis as it is also known as occurs due to the swelling of muscle fats and tissue behind the eye causing both eyes to protrude from the eye sockets leaving the cornea exposed to air, making it difficult to keep the eyes moist and lubricated.

-Causes: It has been linked to Glaucoma, Hyperthyroidism, and Leukemia the most common being Graves disease a condition where thyroid glands mistakenly sense harmful cells and release antibodies which fuse to eye muscles causing inflammation.
+It has been linked to Glaucoma, Hyperthyroidism, and Leukemia the most common being Graves disease a condition where thyroid glands mistakenly sense harmful cells and release antibodies which fuse to eye muscles causing inflammation.

-Symptoms: Common symptoms include Appearance of protruding eyes, Excessive dryness in eyes, Visible whiteness between the top of iris and the eyelid, Eye pain, Eye redness.
+Common symptoms include Appearance of protruding eyes, Excessive dryness in eyes, Visible whiteness between the top of iris and the eyelid, Eye pain, Eye redness.

-Treatments: Lack of lubrication is the main problem hence artificial tears and eye drops are used for moisture and lubrication.
+Lack of lubrication is the main problem hence artificial tears and eye drops are used for moisture and lubrication.

 It is a situation which is caused by the damage to the eye’s optic nerve which gets severer over time.
 It is often associated with an increase in the pressure inside the eye.
 Glaucoma tends to be inherited and turns up late in life.
-There are four different types of Glaucoma which include Chronic open-angle glaucoma, Acute closed-angle glaucoma, Secondary glaucoma, Normal tension glaucoma.
+There are four different types of Glaucoma which include Chronic open-angle glaucoma, Acute closed-angle glaucoma, Secondary glaucoma, Normal-tension glaucoma.

-Causes: All four types of glaucoma are formed by different causes :
+All four types of glaucoma are formed by different causes :

-- Chronic open-angle glaucoma it results from a pressure build-up in the eye and causes severe vision loss without any symptoms.
+- Chronic open-angle glaucoma results from a pressure build-up in the eye and causes severe vision loss without any symptoms.

 - Acute closed glaucoma appears all of sudden which is very painful and is extremely serious.